Last Updated on

 - Use a sharp knife.
 The theory goes that this lessens damage to the onion’s cells, releasing less gas.

 - You can cut onions under running water, but this can make them mushy and cause some nutrient loss.

 Below are tips for cooking onions for your baby:

-- Sauté chopped onions over low heat in some olive oil till they become golden and tender.
+- Sauté chopped onions over low heat in some olive oil or any vegetable oil till they become golden and tender.